Charge transport and mode transition in dual-energy electron beam diodes: Abstract

 \section{Abstract}

 This Letter uncovers five distinct charge transport modes and their transitions in dual-energy electron beam diodes.
-We via first-principle particle-in-cell (PIC) simulations establish that the specific mode (e.g., space charge oscillations) and the current transport characteristics are essentially governed by the interplay between the electron beam energy and injected current density.
+We via first-principle particle-in-cell (PIC) simulations establish that the specific mode (e.g., space charge oscillations) and the current transmitted characteristics are essentially governed by the interplay between the electron beam energy and injected current density.
+The effective space charge limited (SCL) current (lower than conventional SCL threshold) is unveiled due to the coupled interactions between two electron beams.
 A generalized analysis is conducted for \(n\)--component electron beams, and a theoretical piecewise function is for the transmitted current density proposed, which agrees well with the PIC results under designed conditions.
 The discovery provides a mechanistic picture of multiple electron beam transport in diodes, paving the way for novel designs of high-performance modern vacuum electronic devices.